Classification of simple Lie superalgebras in characteristic $2$: A relation between Cartan prolongation and queerification

-Observe that the non-positive parts of the $\Zee$-graded Lie superalgebra $\fq\fg$ and $\fg\fq$ coincide by their definitions.
-Because the Cartan prolongation with a fixed $\un$, again by definition, is the maximal transitive Lie (super)algebra with the given non-positive part and this $\un$, we get an embedding $\fq\fg\subset \fg\fq$.
+Observe that the nonpositive parts of the $\Zee$-graded Lie superalgebra $\fq\fg$ and $\fg\fq$ coincide by their definitions.
+Because the Cartan prolongation with a fixed $\un$, again by definition, is the maximal transitive Lie (super)algebra with given nonpositive part and $\un$, we get an embedding $\fq\fg\subset \fg\fq$.